-Electric Range Surface Seems Too Hot - Coil Burner Models
+Electric Range - Surface Seems Too Hot on Coil Burner Models

 To minimize the possibility of electric shock, unplug this appliance from the power supply before attempting any maintenance or cleaning.

 If it seems like the surface of your electric range with coil burners is too hot, we do have some suggestions to offer for this situation.
 Please check the tips below if the range surface seems too hot:

 Make sure the oven vent is not misplaced or covered.

 On electric ranges with Calrod coils (heating coil elements rather than a smooth, ceramic glass cooktop), the oven vents from beneath the right or left rear burner.
 When the oven is in use, heat is exhausted under that coil.
 If the offset oven vent opening under the burner bowl is turned the wrong way, heat from the oven will divert under the cooktop rather than out from the right or left rear burner.

 For help in properly positioning the offset oven vent, refer to the Owner's Manual for your specific model.